Valid-ID/Valid-ID/README.md

 * 🧠  I'm actively learning more about Python, Linux, Azure, Sentinel, Wireshark, Nmap
 * 🤝  I'm open to collaborating on AI, Cybersecurity, Tech, Home Automation, Design, Programming
 * ⚡  I just want to build value

+# Welcome to My Cybersecurity Journey

+## About Me

+With over 20 years of experience in the tech industry as a cable technician, I'm embarking on an exciting transition into cybersecurity.
+My hands-on background has equipped me with a unique perspective on network infrastructure and a knack for problem-solving in complex systems.

+## My Mission

+I'm on a mission to leverage my technical expertise and newly acquired cybersecurity skills to make a meaningful impact in the digital security landscape.
+My immediate goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst, where I can apply my knowledge in real-world scenarios and contribute to protecting critical assets.

+## Career Aspirations

+While I'm starting my journey in SOC operations, my long-term vision is to grow into a Security Cloud Engineer/Architect role.
+I'm fascinated by the diverse aspects of cybersecurity, including:

+- Red Team/Blue Team Operations
+- Governance and Compliance
+- Cryptography
+- Cloud Security Architecture
+- Network Security
+- Machine Learning in Cybersecurity
+- Threat Hunting and Intelligence

+## What You'll Find Here

+This repository showcases my progress, projects, and learnings in the cybersecurity field.
+You'll find:

+- Projects demonstrating practical security implementations
+- Code samples and scripts for security automation
+- Documentation of my learning journey and certifications
+- Contributions to open-source security tools

+## Let's Connect

+I'm always eager to connect with fellow cybersecurity enthusiasts, mentors, and potential collaborators.
+Feel free to reach out if you want to discuss security, share knowledge, or explore potential opportunities.

+Remember: In the world of cybersecurity, we're stronger together.
+Let's make the digital world a safer place, one commit at a time!

 ### Skills